How to Make Coffee: 6 Methods to Save Money & Taste

 Discover the art and science of brewing exceptional coffee at home.
 From pour-over precision to espresso excellence, our comprehensive guide covers every brewing method with step-by-step instructions, expert tips, and AI-powered recommendations tailored to your specific beans and equipment.

 The way you brew your coffee dramatically impacts the final cup's flavor, body, and aroma.
 Each brewing method extracts different compounds from the coffee grounds, highlighting unique characteristics of your beans.
 Understanding these differences is essential for any coffee enthusiast looking to elevate their daily brew.
+Whether you're brewing a single-origin coffee from Colombia or a complex Ethiopian blend, the right brewing technique unlocks the full potential hidden within those precious beans.

 Pour-over methods like V60 and Chemex produce clean, nuanced cups that showcase the delicate flavors of single-origin Ethiopian coffees and other light roasts.
 The paper filter removes oils and sediment, resulting in a bright, tea-like body that highlights floral and fruity notes.
+This method rewards patience and precision, making it a favorite among coffee professionals and home enthusiasts who want to taste every subtle nuance their beans have to offer.

 Immersion methods such as the French press and AeroPress offer full-bodied, rich cups by allowing coffee grounds to steep in water.
 These methods preserve the natural oils, creating a heavier mouthfeel that's perfect for medium and dark roasts with chocolate and nutty profiles.
+The French press, in particular, has remained a staple in homes across New Zealand and Australia for its simplicity and consistently rich results.

 The SCA recommends a 1:16 ratio (1g coffee to 16ml water).
 Adjust for taste: stronger at 1:15, milder at 1:17.
 Use a coffee calculator for precision.